 Changes in sleep patterns

 These kinds of changes should be fairly obvious.
 Does your child stay up late (or even all night) frequently, refusing to get up in the morning at a decent time?
 Does your child sleep way too much or way too little?
-If your child isn’t sleeping much, there’s a good chance he is using drugs.
+If your child isn’t sleeping much, there’s a good chance he is using poor choices.
 This is a frequent effect of using stimulants.

 Excessive use of foul or obscene language

 Has your child suddenly developed a filthy mouth?
 This might indicate that your child is giving in to peer pressure from his friends and should be a warning sign to you.
 If your child is trying to fit in with his friends by cussing, sooner or later your child will probably look for other ways to gain acceptance in his peer group.
-One of these ways is often drugs.
+One of these ways is often poor choices.

 Eating way too much or way too little

-Here’s another obvious sign of drug experimentation that is often overlooked as normal teenage behavior.
+Here’s another obvious sign of experimentation that is often overlooked as normal teenage behavior.
 Does your child come home in the afternoon after hanging out with friends and devour everything in the refrigerator?
 If your child is smoking pot with his friends, it wouldn’t be unusual for your child to eat a bit more food than normal.
 If your child skips quite a few consecutive meals, then “speed” use is a possibility.

 Paranoia – everyone is out to get me

 Does your son or daughter treat everybody as if they were the enemy?
 Do they tend to express the idea that everybody is out to get them?
 Do they seem overly paranoid to you?
 This is not normal teenage behavior; you need to understand that.
-This is one of the most common signs of drug abuse.
+This is one of the most common signs of poor choices.
 It’s one of those signs you don’t have to look hard to see.

 Dilated eyes – red eyes – glazed eyes